 Home Heating using paraffin Inverter heaters

-This means, that when the Economy 7 storage heaters inevitably run out of heat, by around late afternoon or early evening, some other form of ‘top up’ heating is required which is often also electrically powered, such as a convector heater, panel heater, fan heater or oil filled radiator.
+This means, that when the Economy 7 storage heaters inevitably run out of heat, by around late afternoon or early evening, or the weather turns unexpectedly chilly some other form of ‘top up’ heating is required which is often also electrically powered, such as a convector heater, panel heater, fan heater or oil filled radiator.

-These types of heating appliance use extremely large amounts of Electricity and after several hours can soon work out to be prohibitively expensive, which then largely negates any savings made overnight during the E7 / E10 period in the first place.
+These types of heating appliance use extremely large amounts of Electricity and after several hours can soon work out to be prohibitively expensive, which then largely negates all of the savings made the previous night during the E7 / E10 period.

 Consuming electricity outside of the off peak period rapidly proves expensive.
 This is because E7 customers with storage heaters are openly penalised for their cheaper overnight rate and will pay double or even treble the cost for their daytime Electricity compared to non E7 electricity customers enjoying standard tariffs.
 The electricity companies know all about the limited effectiveness of storage heaters and because of these limitations know that there is a very real possibility that the majority of their E7 customers will require some form of top up heating at some point during the evening especially during the mid winter months, when the most expensive ‘peak rate’ periods will apply, and so are laughing all of the way to the bank.